andrew-edwards/sockeyePrize/report/READMEpredictions.txt

 reduce them (like we did for age5 based on age4 results for F River), so can just set one up and then copy for the others.
 And should hopefully run fairly quickly.

+HERE run alagnak, check .pdf, see HERE to carry on.